After a stranger broke into her home, a 7-year-old girl was sexually assaulted; the search for the suspect is underway.

 “This is something that the neighborhood needs to deal with right now.
 One of the neighbors, Danielle Jones, told ABC 7 that “we have someone abusing children and we don’t know who it is,” adding that she had never heard of someone breaking into a home by removing an air conditioner unit.

-Jones is hopeful that the accused will be apprehended soon.
+Jones is hopeful that the suspect will be apprehended shortly.
 “Are you harming a child?
 That is unforgivably bad.
 “It is,” she told the publication.

 The individual was still on the loose as of Monday, according to police.